Prodaturu/Webscraping-using-Python/project1/README.md

 # Python Web Scraping Project

 This project is a simple web scraper built with Python.
-It uses the BeautifulSoup and requests libraries to scrape book information from the 'Books to Scrape' website and stores the data in a CSV file.
+It uses the BeautifulSoup and requests libraries to scrape book information from the 'Web Scraper' website.

 ## Project Description